 The Sahara Express rapid transit line includes dedicated transit lanes along much of Sahara Avenue, from Hualapai Way in the western part of the valley to Boulder Highway in the east.
 The Sahara Express branches out to serve neighborhoods north and south of Sahara Avenue near Nellis Boulevard.
 This route connects to the RTC’s Deuce on the Strip, Strip & Downtown Express, Henderson & Downtown Express, and Boulder Highway Express routes.

 The RTC received $34.4 million in federal American Recovery and Reinvestment Act economic stimulus grant funds for the innovative project.
 The Sahara Express project was chosen from nearly 1,500 transportation project applications nationwide to receive this funding because of the benefits it provides commuters.
-In addition to the rapid transit lanes, the project features solar powered transit shelters, ticket vending machines, elevated station platforms, and improvements to traffic signals along Sahara Avenue that improves travel for cars and transit operations.
+In addition to the rapid transit lanes, the project features solar powered transit shelters, elevated station platforms, and improvements to traffic signals along Sahara Avenue that improves travel for cars and transit operations.